bitjson/bch-vm-limits/readme.md

 An `Operation Cost Limit` is introduced, limiting transactions to a cumulative operation cost of `800` per spending transaction byte.
 See [Rationale: Selection of Operation Cost Limit](rationale.md#selection-of-operation-cost-limit).

 For each evaluated instruction (including push operations), operation cost is incremented by `100`.
 See [Rationale: Selection of Base Instruction Cost](rationale.md#selection-of-base-instruction-cost).

+Note that operation costs are cumulative across all evaluation stages: unlocking bytecode, locking bytecode, and redeem bytecode (of P2SH evaluations).
+This differs from the behavior of the existing operation limit (A.K.A. `nOpCount`), which resets its count to `0` prior to each evaluation stage.

 #### Measurement of Stack-Pushed Bytes